fredooo/janigma/README.md

 #### Build and run:

 To build this project Apache Maven is required.
 Simply run `mvn clean package` in the root directory of the project.
 The file *janigma-X.X.X-SNAPSHOT-jar-with-dependencies.jar* in the target directory is runnable (double-click or launch with `java -jar [file]`).

+#### Examples

+Some example configurations of the Enigma M3 and M4 are located in the data directory.
+The corresponding inputs can be found in the test code.